 Stakeholders were divided over the question of foreign ownership limits.
-The majority of stakeholders wanted to retain the foreign ownership requirement even though some acknowledged that the limitation prevents foreign investment in the sector, with the associated negative effects.
-Respondent 2, for example, argued that dropping the limitation would result in profits being exported outside of the country.
-Respondent 4 and Respondent 5, in contrast, both argued that dropping the limitation would improve access to financing and also the introduction of new technologies.
+Most stakeholders wanted to retain the foreign ownership requirement even though some acknowledged that the limitation prevents foreign investment in the sector, with the associated negative effects.
+One respondent argued that dropping the limitation would result in profits being exported outside of the country.
+Others argued that dropping the limitation would improve access to financing and also the introduction of new technologies.